British Parking Awards – Ultra Shortlisted

 The system has an average energy usage of only 0.55 MJ per passenger km, typically providing at least a 50% benefit over buses and trains, and a 70% savings in emissions over cars.

-Measurements taken during a series of vehicle drive-by tests found that at a distance of 10 meters, a pod running at 14mph produced noise levels of around 35 decibels – less than the background noise expected in a library.
+Measurements taken during a series of vehicle drive-by tests found that at a distance of 10 metres, a pod running at 14mph produced noise levels of around 35 decibels – less than the background noise expected in a library.

 Lightweight infrastructure